radiantearth/stac-spec/best-practices.md

 ### Using Summaries in Collections

-One of the strongest recommendations for STAC is to always provide [summaries](collection-spec/collection-spec.md#summaries) in your collections.
+One of the strongest recommendations for STAC is to always provide [summaries](collection-spec/collection-spec.md#summaries) in your Collections.
 The core team decided to not require them, in case there are future situations where providing a summary is too difficult.
-The idea behind them is not to exhaustively summarize every single field in the collection, but to provide a bit of a 'curated' view.
+The idea behind them is not to exhaustively summarize every single field in the Collection, but to provide a bit of a 'curated' view.

 Some general thinking on what to summarize is as follows: